-- The owner has a history or practice of failing to terminate tenancy of tenants of units assisted under Section 8 or any other federally assisted housing program for activity by the tenant, any member of the household, a guest or another person under the control of any member of the household that: - Threatens the right to peaceful enjoyment of the premises by other residents; - Threatens the health or safety of other residents, GGHA employees, owner or employees. - Threatens the health or safety of, or the right to peaceful enjoyment of their residences, by persons residing in the immediate vicinity of the premises; or - Engages in drug-related criminal activity or violent criminal activity; - The owner has not paid Federal, State, local real estate taxes, fines, assessments or fees. - The owner has failed to comply with regulations, the mortgage or note, or the regulatory agreement for projects with mortgages insured by HUD or loans made by HUD. - The owner displays abusive behavior towards GGHA employees or other Housing Authority employees. - The owner alters the HAP contract. - The owner fails to return the HAP contract.
+- The owner has a history or practice of failing to terminate tenancy of tenants of units assisted under Section 8 or any other federally assisted housing program for activity by the tenant, any member of the household, a guest or another person under the control of any member of the household that: - Threatens the right to peaceful enjoyment of the premises by other residents; - Threatens the health or safety of other residents, GGHA employees, owner or employees. - Threatens the health or safety of, or the right to peaceful enjoyment of their residences, by persons residing in the immediate vicinity of the premises; or - Engages in drug-related criminal activity or violent criminal activity; - The owner has not paid Federal, State, local real estate taxes, fines, assessments or fees. - The owner has failed to comply with regulations, the mortgage or note, or the regulatory agreement for projects with mortgages insured by HUD or loans made by HUD. - The owner displays abusive behavior towards GGHA employees or other Housing Authority employees.
+Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
+Use of expletives that are generally considered insulting, racial epithets, or other language, written or oral, that is customarily used to insult or intimidate, may be cause for termination or denial. - The owner alters the HAP contract. - The owner fails to return the HAP contract.